also known as: Nyéresháza (HU), Nerešnice (CZ), Neresnitsa (RU)

 Other spellings/names for Neresnytsya are Alsóneresznicze, Nizhnya Novoselitsa, Neresniza, Neresnitze, Nereznicza and Neresnycja.

-Neresnytsya is located about 11 miles NE of Tyachiv (Técsö).
+Neresnytsya is located about eleven miles northeast of Tyachiv (Técsö).

 Jews probably settled in Neresnytsya at the turn of the 18th century.